VRGroupRWTH/DaVE/README.md

 It is important to keep in mind that DaVE is a database for examples, descriptions and source code and **not** for datasets.
 Therefore, please try to keep your examples as small as possible by, for example not directly including datasets in your examples.
-Instead, use publicly available datasets, for example hosted on [Zenodo](https://zenodo.org/) or [IEEE DataPort](https://ieee-dataport.org), and include them using an `url`.
+Instead, use publicly available datasets, for example hosted on [Zenodo](https://zenodo.org/), and include them using an `url`.
 Pull requests larger than 100 MB will be declined to limit the size of the repository.

 ## Development ###